 The right of calling pastors and other called professionals shall be vested in the Voter’s Assembly and shall never be delegated to any individual or group of individuals.

-C. Power of Officers
+C. Officers and Boards

-Whether elected or appointed, officers and committees shall have no authority beyond that which has been conferred upon them by the Voters’ Assembly Powers delegated to officers and committees may be altered or revoked by the Voters’ Assembly at any time.
+The officers and boards of this congregation shall be such as the Bylaws of this Constitution prescribe.
+Whether elected or appointed, officers and committees shall have no authority beyond that which has been conferred upon them by the Voters’ Assembly.
+Powers delegated to officers and committees may be altered or revoked by the Voters’ Assembly at any time.

-D. Removal from Office

-Any officer, pastor or called professional may be removed from office by the Voters’ Assembly in Christian and lawful order, for one or more of the following reasons: persistent adherence to false teaching contrary to the Confessional Standard of this congregation, scandalous conduct, inability to discharge responsibilities, or willful neglect of duties.
-This action shall be taken only after the accused officer, pastor or called professional has been pre-advised of the charges and has been given the opportunity to answer such charges.
-The Circuit Counselor and District President shall have full knowledge of removal procedures when they are initiated against a pastor or called professional, and all such actions shall be taken in full consultation with said officials.

-ARTICLE VIII PROPERTY RIGHTS OF THIS CONGREGATION
+ARTICLE VII PROPERTY RIGHTS OF THIS CONGREGATION